Customize Enterprise Worker Configuration

 TRAVIS_WORKER_LXD_ARCH_OVERRIDE |

-overrides the architecture defined in the job configuration, not present by default. |
+overrides the architecture defined in the job configuration, which is not present by default. |

 TRAVIS_WORKER_LXD_MEMORY |

-defines the memory available for each container, the default is 4Gb . |
+defines the memory available for each container; the default is 4Gb . |

 TRAVIS_WORKER_LXD_NETWORK |